shirou/menes/docs/blog/html/_sources/2014/03/27/initial.txt

 How to Use
 ----------------

-You just install the sphinx extension via pip,
+At first, install the sphinx extension via pip,

 ::